-What I mean by that is you can have your pre-workout meal and go hit the gym but if you’ve been in a massive calorie deficit then you can still find yourself lacking energy even with the pre workout meal in your system.
+What I mean by that is you can have your pre-workout meal and go hit the gym but if you’ve been in a massive calorie deficit then you can still find yourself lacking energy even with the pre-workout meal in your system.

-The best way to avoid this problem is find out what calorie range you should be at to lose weight by using a weight loss calculator to help give you an idea of what calorie range you should be at.
+The best way to avoid this problem is to find out what calorie range you should be at to lose weight by using a weight loss calculator to help give you an idea of what calorie range you should be at.

 Editor’s Note: Aim to be on a caloric deficit of around 400 calories below your maintenance amount.
 This varies from person to person so do your research, but again, this is a very important thing to be aware of.
-Especially amongst males as this sort of low-calorie dieting can effect your testosterone.
+Especially amongst males as this sort of low-calorie dieting can affect your testosterone.

 Try to load up a playlist of songs that gets you pumped and try hitting the gym while listening to that to see if you notice any changes in your overall workout.

-Personally I need the gym to be cooler for me to feel more alert during my workout.
+Personally, I need the gym to be cooler for me to feel more alert during my workout.
 I’ve spoken with enough people throughout my time in the gym to realize that the temperature does have an impact on how their workouts go.

-There are so many reasons out there on why you might not have any energy in the gym.
-It could be just a pure lack of motivation; this is something you will have to assess for yourself.
+There are so many reasons out there why you might not have any energy in the gym.
+It could be a pure lack of motivation; this is something you will have to assess for yourself.